 Capitalization vs. Expense Criteria

 In general, FASB 86 requires that a product must meet the following criteria to capitalize ongoing development costs:

-Before capitalization of software can begin, finance departments typically require documented evidence that these specific activities have been completed.
+Before software can be capitalized, finance departments typically require documented evidence that these specific activities have been completed.
 Once these criteria are met, further development costs may be subject to capitalization, as described in Table 1:

 Table 1.
 Categories of expensed and potentially capitalized costs